cljsjs/packages/README.md

 ## Using a package

-When using the `from-cljsjs` boot task there is an option to determine which directory's files will be added to the [fileset][fileset-doc]:
+Using the `from-cljsjs` task from [boot-cljsjs][boot-cljsjs] using a package will look somewhat like this:

 ```clj
 ;; in your build.boot file: